-During the winter months there are still many opportunities for hiking.
+There are still many opportunities for hiking during the winter months.
 It’s worth the effort to put on some extra layers and venture outside into the crisp mountain air and sparkling snow - and there’s no doubt it will make hot chocolate by the fire afterwards even more enjoyable.

 You’ll want to use ice cleats (an accessory that fits over your shoes or boots to give you traction in ice and snow) and/or snowshoes when walking and hiking in Banff and Lake Louise during the winter.
 What you choose will depend on the trail conditions and amount of fresh snow.
 Cleats and snowshoes can be rented or purchased from a number of stores and outfitters in Banff and Lake Louise.
 See our snowshoeing page for more information.

 Visit the Parks Canada website to learn more about winter hiking safety and current conditions.